-The special education alternative licensure program can be completed entirely online, with the exception of the internship, which is completed in a public school classroom.
-If you are already teaching while earning your credentials, your internship is completed on the job.
-However, if you are not teaching, the ENMU Teacher Education Office will place you in your local area.
+The special education alternative licensure program can be completed entirely online, with the exception of the internship, which is completed on the job in a public school classroom.

 If you have a degree in education and have completed student teaching, the state does not require you to do so again; your previous student teaching experience counts as your internship.